Boudoir Album Ideas: Layouts, Sizes, and Prices — Photography Shark

 Premium options (heirloom leather, gilded edges, custom foil stamping) push prices higher.
 Budget options (smaller sizes, simpler covers, lower image counts) come in below.

 At Photography Shark, album options and pricing are discussed during the design consultation after your gallery is delivered.
-See boudoir services and pricing for session pricing.
+See boudoir services and pricing for session pricing, and our prints and wall-art catalog for everything sold outside the album — gallery wraps, metal prints, framed enlargements.

 When to Decide on Album Specifications